 The ecological footprint left by the world's leading economic powers is overtaxing the earth as a biotope.
-Recent surveys have reported a factor of 4.5 for Germany.
-This means that Germany is overtaxing the environment 4.5 times more than can be tolerated ecologically in the long-term.
-As a consequence, various sections of science are demanding the earlier introduction of measures to regulate environmental protection, and ease climate change.
+Scientific studies have reported a factor of 3.2 for Germany in 2019.
+This means that Germany is overtaxing the nature 3.2 times more than can be tolerated ecologically.
+As a consequence, the science is demanding the earlier introduction of measures to regulate environmental protection, and thus counteract climate change.

 Since 2009, certificates have been offset for AMPEG every year to neutralise the company’s carbon footprint.
 With these offsetting certificates, which currently cost €9.90 per tonne of CO2e, various projects are supported onsite.

 On the recommendation of the agency with which we published the emissions report, support has been provided to the following projects:

 - The Mamak landfill gas project, Turkey

 - From 2014, the Wildlife Works Kasigau Corridor project, Kenya